Particular/docs.particular.net/servicecontrol/contracts.md

 snippet: ServiceControlEventsXmlConfig

+> [!NOTE]
-NOTE: Transports that [natively support publish and subscribe](/transports/types.md#multicast-enabled-transports) do not require any additional configuration.
+> Transports that [natively support publish and subscribe](/transports/types.md#multicast-enabled-transports) do not require any additional configuration.

 ### Monitoring events